VP, Human Resources, Finance & Corporate Services North East Local Health Integration Network

 Chief Financial Officer, HR, and Real Estate - NORCAT

 Silvana D’Angelo is the Chief Financial Officer at NORCAT.
-She is a Chartered Accountant with over 15 years of financial and management experience in the public and private sectors.
-At NORCAT she is responsible for providing direction and financial insight to all business units including identifying key risks and developing mitigation plans.
+With over 25 years of financial and management experience in both the public and private sectors, she is responsible for providing direction and financial insight to all business units including identifying key risks and developing mitigation plans.

 Silvana spent 8 years in public accounting at KPMG LLP providing accounting, auditing and tax services to clients of varying sizes in both the public and private sectors.
 Subsequent to that she worked in the mining industry as a Supervising Internal Auditor for Vale where she led various internal audits and provided recommendations to improve processes and maximize efficiencies where possible.
 Prior to joining NORCAT in August 2012, she worked as the Director of Finance and Human Resources for Sudbury Developmental Services where she was responsible for the daily financial, administrative and human resource activities of the Organization.

-As a lifetime resident of the City of Greater Sudbury, Silvana believes in giving back to the community and served as the Regional Treasurer for the Canadian Cancer Society (Ontario Northeast Region) from 1998 to 2012.
+A lifetime resident of the City of Greater Sudbury, Silvana believes in giving back to the community.
+She currently serves as a Board member and Treasurer for the Health Sciences North Foundation.

 Chief Executive Officer - NORCAT